- What are Bunions?

 “I’m able to exercise without any discomfort and I’m able to wear shoes without having to pad my feet with multiple Band-Aids and gauze,” says Tammy, simple acts that are often taken for granted by those without the sometimes debilitating condition.

-Diagnosis and Treatment Options for Bunions
+What Are Diagnosis and Treatment Options for Bunions?

 Because bunions are a progressive disorder, it is important to establish a treatment plan immediately after diagnosis.
 The board of certified foot and ankle specialists at the Orlando Orthopaedic Center offer unparalleled treatment and rehabilitation for those suffering from bunions.